MainframeEL/mel-tools/README.md

-# almalinux-deploy
+# sunoslinux-deploy

-An EL to AlmaLinux migration tool.
+An EL to Sun/OS Linux migration tool.

 ## Usage